 “We must do everything we can to protect kidney patients, who are at serious risk from Covid-19,” explains our chair of trustees and kidney doctor Professor Jeremy Hughes.
-“Sadly, one in five kidney patients receiving dialysis in hospital or who have a kidney transplant and tested positive for the virus died within four weeks.
+“Sadly, data collected before the vaccine rollout began showed, one in five kidney patients receiving dialysis in hospital or who have a kidney transplant and tested positive for the virus died within four weeks.
 Because of this, kidney patients should have the vaccine as soon as they are offered it.
 We hope our trial will add an extra layer of protection for kidney patients both now and in the future.”

 “Patients should have the vaccine wherever possible,” explains Dr Rona Smith, senior research associate at the University of Cambridge and honorary consultant nephrologist at Addenbrooke’s Hospital, who is leading the UK study.